danielabar/meblog/src/markdown/rails-query-perf.md

 ## Conclusion

 This post has covered techniques to enhance PostgreSQL query performance in Rails applications.
 We began by examining query execution plans using the `EXPLAIN (ANALYZE)` feature to understand how PostgreSQL processes queries.
-We then explored indexing, covering the addition of indexes for performance improvement and how to do so without causing downtime or table locking.
+We then explored indexing, covering the addition of an index for performance improvements and how to do so without causing downtime or table locking.

 Further into query optimization, we discussed the importance of careful column selection in the `SELECT` statement, demonstrating how narrowing down the retrieved data can improve performance.
 Lastly, we emphasized aligning database queries with business needs, illustrating how additional filters can reduce the number of processed rows and enhance scalability.
 These strategies provide developers with the tools to create efficient and resilient Rails applications with PostgreSQL.

 ## TODO
-* WIP: need more work on explanation of why at each step there was perf improvement based on analyzing the plan
 * WIP: edit
-* Aside or reference in Conclusion: Explain Glossary for definition of all terms used in explain output: https://www.pgmustard.com/docs/explain
 * aside: rails-erd gem was used to generate the diagram: https://github.com/voormedia/rails-erd
 * Nice to have: Only have 50_000 rows in trips/trip_requests, need ~1M to see effect of index?
 Need pure sql loading solution, will be too slow via db/seeds.rb (but tricky due to 1-1 relationship between trip_requests and trips tables)